WRF Physics¶

 A climatology data set may be used to specify initial and boundary conditions for the aerosol variables; includes a surface dust scheme.

-Since v4.4 a black carbon aerosol category is added; biomass burning can also be added.
+Since wrfv4.4 a black carbon aerosol category is added; biomass burning is an options.

 Hebrew University of Jerusalem Fast (HUJI)¶